AN EVENING OF HARPSICHORD MUSIC BY DR. JACK ASHWORTH

 Date: October 15, 2020

-Cassie Chambers Armstrong–author of Hill Women and Councilperson-Elect for Louisville’s Metro Council District 8–tells the story of growing up in Owlsey County, Kentucky, being raised by her grandmother and aunt with “hill women values,” then graduating Phi Beta Kappa from Yale University and Harvard Law School, where she served as president of the Harvard Legal Aid Bureau.
+Cassie Chambers Armstrong–author of Hill Women and Councilperson-Elect for Louisville’s Metro Council District 8–told the story of growing up in Owlsey County, Kentucky, being raised by her grandmother and aunt with “hill women values,” then graduating Phi Beta Kappa from Yale University and Harvard Law School, where she served as president of the Harvard Legal Aid Bureau.
 She has provided legal work with survivors of domestic violence, helping to pass Jeanette’s Law in 2018, which eliminated the requirement that domestic violence survivors pay an incarcerated spouse’s legal fees in order to get a divorce.
 Armstrong’s book may be purchased at Carmichaels.
-She won the June primary for the District 8 Metro Council position that will be vacated by Brandon Coan.

 “CAN THE CONSTITUTION SURVIVE THE PANDEMICS OF 2020?”